 Sending Alerts from Anodot to a Microsoft Team

 To send alerts from Anodot to an Microsoft Team:

 a.
 Choose the relevant channel within Microsoft Teams.

 c.
 Copy the URL to be used for this channel.

 2. In Anodot:

 a.
-Create a new MS Teams channel instance.
-See Defining a Microsoft Teams instance in Anodot.
+Create a new Microsoft Teams channel instance.
+See Defining a Microsoft Teams channel in Anodot.

 b.
-Use the MS Teams webhook URL you created in MS Teams.
+Use the Microsoft Teams webhook URL you created in Microsoft Teams.

 c.
 Set the channel as the recipient of alerts.
 See Setting the Channel as the Recipient in an Alert.